Fractured Chain-of-Thought Reasoning: Empirical results

-Evaluation is performed on five challenging math and scientific reasoning benchmarks: MATH500 Level 5 (L5)~\citep{lightman2023let}, AIME24, AIME25-I~\citep{aime}, AIMO2 reference questions~\citep{aimo2}, and the GPQA Diamond set~\citep{rein2024gpqa}, containing 134, 30, 15, 10, and 198 questions, respectively.
+We evaluate on five challenging math and scientific reasoning benchmarks: MATH500 Level 5~\citep{lightman2023let}, AIME24, AIME25~\citep{aime}, AIMO2 reference questions~\citep{aimo2}, and the GPQA Diamond set~\citep{rein2024gpqa}.
 Unless otherwise specified, we set $n=16$, $H=16$ and $m=4$. $H=16$ indicates that the original thinking CoT is divided into 16 equally sized segments based on token count.
-For instance, the third fractured CoT consists of the first three segments of the full thinking trajectory.
+E.g., the third fractured CoT consists of the first three segments of the full thinking trajectory.